bagel897/blag/posts/internet.md

  - Governments are slow.
 Especially in the US, our politicians do not have the skill to implement good internet legislation.

 Make no mistake, these problems can be mitigated through laws that protect US businesses from foreign censorship and increased human verification.
-This is my prefered solution and I think it's critical for a democratic society to implement these laws.
+This is my preferred solution and I think it's critical for a democratic society to implement these laws.
 ### The people-centric approach
+This idea is based on the idea of [matrix](https://matrix.org/docs/guides/moderation#outstanding-issues-2)'s [relative reputation](https://docs.google.com/document/d/1rijGLs9-RJ9Mz2Yk5wWycMbErrCDK1VJkACdUPMN0-M/edit#heading=h.j85wiuh6uzgi)

-Let's say we have a censorship resistant platform - bagelnet.
+Let's say we have a censorship resistant platform.
 No one can remove content from it or control what's get added (assuming there's infinite storage and bandwidth).
 Everyone can create users with unique identifiers.
 We let users define their reputation with other users on a scale of -1 to 1.
 At each level, certain actions are preformed.
 For example:
 - -0.5 > reputation: block